prwheeler/time-svc-rsrc-driver/README.md

-# Score - Time-svc-rsrc-driver
+# Time of day service resource driver

-A simple score project deploying a hello world app.
+A project to explore how to write a custom humanitect resource driver

 ## Deploying